 Rabbi Michael A. Kashdan

 Rabbi Michael Kashdan has served in various roles within our community since 1999.
 Before coming to Ahavat Zion, Rabbi Kashdan served as the spiritual leader of a congregation in Orange County.
-He holds a BA in History from Ohio State University; a M.Div. in Pastoral Counseling from Trinity International University; a M.Ed. in Cross-Cultural Teaching from National University; and holds smikha through the Union of Messianic Jewish Congregations (UMJC).
-He additionally holds a secondary credential in Social Science from the California Commission on Teacher Credentialing, and is a public school teacher in Orange County.
-He is married to Beth and they have son who recently graduated from University of California, Santa Barbara.
+He holds a BA in History from Ohio State University; M.Div. in Pastoral Counseling from Trinity International University; M.Ed. in Cross-Cultural Teaching from National University; and holds smikha through the Union of Messianic Jewish Congregations (UMJC).
+He additionally holds a secondary credential in Social Science from the California Commission on Teacher Credentialing and is a public school teacher in Orange County.
+He is married to Beth and they have a grown son.

 Cantor N. Vetter